 For most people, natto can be safely consumed with minimal risk of side effects.
 However, more research is still needed on the effects of nattokinase in supplement form as the potential long-term side effects of this supplement still remain unclear.

-Additionally, natto is relatively high in calories, with around 371 calories packed into a single one-cup serving.
+Additionally, natto is relatively high in calories.
 It’s also loaded with protein, which can contribute to a slew of health conditions like kidney stones and bone loss when consumed in excess.
 For this reason, it’s important to keep your intake in moderation and pair it with other nutritious whole foods to avoid unintentional weight gain and other adverse side effects.

 When it is all said and done, however, the positive health benefits far outweigh any risks associated with eating natto.
 Just keep things balanced, incorporate a wide variety of other foods into your diet, and swap it in for genetically modified and unfermented soy products in your diet.